Definition of Critical Thinking Skills

 - Taking courses in community college

-- Doing brain exercise apps
+- Doing brain exercise apps focused on critical thinking

-How to Improve your Thinking Skills
+How to Improve your Critical Thinking Skills

 You always need to be thinking about things that are new and difficult for you to understand.

-Some ways to improve your thinking include:
+Some ways to improve your critical thinking skills include:

 - Taking college courses (or one of these alternatives) in topics that you find very difficult